cdk-entest/eks-cdk-launch/README.md

 Second, add policies to the role, for example AWS managed **AmazonEBSCSIDriverPolicy** policy to the role.

 In example 2, the collector running in Faragte need permissions to send logs to AWS CloudWatch.

+- Step 1.
+Create service account in Kubernetes
+- Step 2.
+Create Identity Provider in AWS IAM
+- Step 3.
+Create a Role in AWS IAM

-In this case, it is possilbe to create a service account by eksctl.
-Under the hoold, eksctl will create a Lambda function which call kubernetes API sersver.
-The eksctl do two things:
+By using eksctl, three step can be done in two commands below.
+Under the hoold, eksctl will create a Lambda function which call kubernetes API server.

-- Create a service account and annotation in Kubernetes
-- Create IAM policy and Role in AWS

 ```bash
 #!/bin/bash